open2b/scriggo-site/site/templates/variables.md

 The short assignment is a bit more complex, therefore read the [Go language documentation](https://go.dev/doc/effective_go#redeclaration) before using it with multiple variables.

-Multiple assignment is useful for example for swap the values of two variables:
+Multiple assignment is useful for example to swap the values of two variables:

 ```scriggo
 {% a, b = b, a %}
 ```

-and multiple declaration and assignment are useful for assigning the return values of a function call that return two or more values:
+and multiple declaration and assignment are useful for assigning the return values of a function call that returns two or more values:

 ```scriggo